 BUSA 415 - Principles of Business Process Analysis & Design

 This course discusses the process, methods, techniques and tools that organizations use to determine how they should conduct their business, with a particular focus on how computer-based technologies can most effectively contribute to the way business is organized.
 The course covers a systematic methodology for analyzing a business problem or opportunity, determining what role, if any, computer-based technologies can play in addressing the business need, and articulating business requirements for the technology solution.

-This course teaches students basic knowledge of mobile technology development and management.
-Students learn programming languages, development processes, and working mechanisms of mobile applications from class projects.
+This course teaches students basic knowledge of emerging technology applications in analytics and decision making.
+Students learn innovative technology design and management from hands-on class projects.

 BUSA 421 - Data Mining

 This course provides students with a foundation in basic data mining, data analysis, and predictive modeling concepts.
 Using practical business cases and projects, students will learn data analysis and data mining implementation techniques for business knowledge insights through a process of inference, model fitting, and learning from examples.
 The goal of the course is to teach students fundamental data mining techniques that are commonly used in practice.
 Data mining topics include linear classifiers, clustering, dimension reduction, classification and prediction methods, decision trees, time series analysis, optimization analysis, simulation methods, regression models, and model training/testing/evaluation.
 Prerequisites: ECO 302.